A non-linear wave equation with fractional perturbation

-{ {\bf Abstract:} We study a $d$-dimensional wave equation model ($2\leq d\leq 4$) with quadratic non-linearity and stochastic forcing given by a space-time fractional noise.
-Two different regimes are exhibited, depending on the Hurst parameter $H=(H_0,\ldots,H_d) \in (0,1)^{d+1}$ of the noise: if $\sum_{i=0}^d H_i > d-\frac12$, then the equation can be treated directly, while in the case $d-\frac34<\sum_{i=0}^d H_i\leq d-\frac12$, the model must be interpreted in the Wick sense, through a renormalization procedure.

-Our arguments essentially rely on a fractional extension of the considerations of \cite{gubinelli-koch-oh} for the two-dimensional white-noise situation, and more generally follow a series of investigations related to stochastic wave models with polynomial perturbation.
+{ {\bf Abstract:} We study a $d$-dimensional wave equation model ($d\in \{2,3\}$) with quadratic non-linearity and stochastic forcing given by a space-time fractional noise.
+Two different regimes are exhibited, depending on the Hurst parameter $H=(H_0,\ldots,H_d) \in (0,1)^{d+1}$ of the noise: if $\sum_{i=0}^d H_i > d-\frac12$, then the equation can be treated directly, while in the case $d-\frac34<\sum_{i=0}^d H_i\leq d-\frac12$, the model must be interpreted in the Wick sense, through a renormalization procedure. \\ Our arguments essentially rely on a fractional extension of the considerations of \cite{gubinelli-koch-oh} for the two-dimensional white-noise situation, and more generally follow a series of investigations related to stochastic wave models with polynomial perturbation.